aliozgur/Xamarin.Plugins/DeviceOrientation/README.md

 You must do this AFTER you call Xamarin.Forms.Init();

 #### Android Specific
-If you want to be notified of orientation change messages you should override OnConfigurationChange of the MainActivity
+If you want to be notified of orientation change messages you should override OnConfigurationChange of the MainActivity in your Android project
 ```
 public override void OnConfigurationChanged(global::Android.Content.Res.Configuration newConfig)
 {